rust-lang/reference/src/visibility-and-privacy.md

         }

         // This function is visible only within `inner_mod`,
-        // which is the same as leaving it private pub(self) fn inner_mod_visible_fn() {}
+        // which is the same as leaving it private. pub(self) fn inner_mod_visible_fn() {}
     }
     pub fn foo() {